webpack-contrib/html-loader/README.md

 The html-loader will parse the URLs, require the images and everything you expect.
-The extract loader will parse the javascript back into a proper html file and the file loader will write the _.html_ file for you.
+The extract loader will parse the javascript back into a proper html file, ensuring images are required and point to proper path, and the file loader will write the _.html_ file for you.
 Example:

 ```js
 {